How to Create Post-Purchase Emails that Renew the Customer Journey

-For example, if you sell skincare products, and your customer has purchased a 30-day supply of face cream, at day 20 you might send a campaign reminding them to repurchase the cream to maintain their skincare routine.
+For example, if you sell skincare products, and your customer has purchased a 30-day supply of face cream.
+On day 20, your post-purchase email campaign might send them a reminder to repurchase the cream to maintain their skincare routine.

 You know your customer likes and maybe even needs this product.
 They’re going to buy it no matter what.
 Your challenge?
 You need to make sure it’s you they buy it from.